 Each of these factors can greatly increase the risk of breast cancer :

 Some risk factors for breast cancer increase risk a modest amount (such as usual hyperplasia).
-Having more than one of these factors may also put a woman at higher risk.
+Having more than one of these factors may also put a woman at high risk.

 Learn more about estimating breast cancer risk.

-If you're at higher risk of breast cancer, talk with your health care provider about which screening options are right for you.
-You may need to be screened earlier and/or more often than other women.
+If you're at higher than average risk of breast cancer, talk with your health care provider about which screening options are right for you.
+You may need to be screened earlier and more often than other women.

 Learn more about breast cancer screening for women at higher risk.

-If you have a higher risk of breast cancer, options to lower your risk may include:
+If you have a high risk of breast cancer, options to lower your risk may include: